mlf4aiur/blog-4aiur-net/2014/01/Getting Started with Vagrant.blog.md

     VirtualBox Version: 4.3

 Solution:
-Attach VBoxGuestAdditions.iso in VirtualBox manually.
+Attach VBoxGuestAdditions.iso(can be found /Applications/VirtualBox.app/Contents/MacOS/VBoxGuestAdditions.iso) in VirtualBox manually.

 **For Ubuntu should run next commands:**